Get

 Height: 25 to 27 inches

-Affectionately called the Gray Ghost for their mesmerizing coat, the Weimaraner is a muscular dog bred to track, hunt down, and retrieve all sorts of prey by German nobility.
+Affectionately called the Gray Ghost for their mesmerizing coat, the Weimaraner is a muscular dog that was bred to track, hunt down, and retrieve all sorts of prey by German nobility.
 They’ll track a tennis ball or flying frisbee through the air with ease and impress you more than a few times with their showy displays of athletic prowess.
-Weimaraners are fantastic at agility and have a mild, family-friendly personality that’s at home in nearly any home.
+Weimaraners are fantastic at agility and have a mild, family-friendly personality that’s at home in nearly any household.

 10. English Whippet